MCNY on the Road

 In much the same way that museums have active loan programs to other museums for specific items, sometimes a museum will lend an entire exhibition to another museum.
 Some museums do not have their own collections, and focus their efforts exclusively on special exhibitions.
 These museums will often borrow exhibitions curated by other museums.
 In other cases, a museum does collect material, but they have a special interest in presenting a show on a topic that was recently exhibited elsewhere.
 The Museum of the City of New York has sent many of our exhibitions on the road and across the ocean!

-In the past, Upcountry History Museum and have both toured, nationally and internationally.
-One recent touring show that I traveled with was now on view at the until May 12, 2019).
+In the past, City as Canvas and Jacob Riis have both toured, nationally and internationally.
+One recent touring show that I traveled with was The Original Mad Man now on view at the Upcountry History Museum until May 12, 2019).

 Courier travel is a bit different than standard business travel.
 When you travel for a business meeting or conference, you just get on the train/plane/car and go.
 In contrast, when you are shepherding a packed exhibition to its destination, you are responsible for its care and custody during travel.
 This includes everything from ensuring appropriate climate control in the shipping vehicle and approving security arrangements in advance, to actually traveling with the works in the same vehicle or following behind the entire time.
 Alternately, if the exhibition is travelling overseas, a courier will work with customs agents and fine art expediters to make sure the material goes through TSA screening safely, and must stay with the packed crates until they are in the custody of the airline, and watch them loaded onto the airplane.